 Community-Wide Fiber-Optic Internet

 The City of Hudson is exploring a City-owned and operated community-wide fiber-optic internet network that would provide all Hudson residents with access to affordable gigabit-speed internet service.
-Hudson City Council is discussing placing an issue on the November 2018 ballot.
+Original discussions about placing an issue on the November 2018 ballot have been postponed until late November.
+Council will be forming a committee to further explore options for a potential ballot issue later next year.

 Residents have asked for faster speeds and more reliable internet service at home.
 A fiber-optic network, offering speeds of 1 Gigabits and beyond, is one of the fastest ways to connect to the internet.
 The City reached out to private companies several years ago, and found no private interest in building a fiber network.
 In 2015, Hudson began building Velocity Broadband, a fiber network for businesses, to help businesses compete into today's high-tech world.
 Now, the City is exploring expanding that network to all households in Hudson.